datreant/datreant.data/docs/install.rst

 ========================
 Installing datreant.data
 ========================
-There are no official releases of datreant.data yet, but the master branch on GitHub gives the most current state of the package.

-First install the dependencies.
-Since datreant.data uses HDF5 as the file format of choice for persistence, you will need to install the libraries either using your package manager or manually.
+Since ``datreant.data`` uses HDF5 as the file format of choice for persistence, you will first need to install the HDF5 libraries either using your package manager or manually.

 On Ubuntu 14.04 this will be ::